Silvano Raia

-Silvano Mario Attilio Raia (1 September 1930) is a Brazilian surgeon who specializes in liver diseases.
-He is a professor emeritus at the Faculty of Medicine of the University of São Paulo (FMUSP).
+Silvano Mario Attilio Raia (1 September 1930 – 28 April 2026) was a Brazilian surgeon who specialized in liver diseases.
+He was a professor emeritus at the Faculty of Medicine of the University of São Paulo (FMUSP).

 Raia was the first doctor to achieve a successful living donor liver transplantation in July 1989.

+Raia died on 28 April 2026, at the age of 95.